aipescience/daiquiri/README.md

 More
 ----

-More information about Daiquiri and the documentation can be found on [escience.aip.de/daiquiri](https://escience.aip.de/daiquiri).
+For more information about Daiquiri and the documentation, please visit [escience.aip.de/daiquiri](https://escience.aip.de/daiquiri).

 Credits